-Our carefully crafted Isle of Raasay Single Malt recipe matures peated and unpeated Isle of Raasay spirit separately in three distinct cask types – ex-Rye Whiskey, fresh Chinkapin oak, and ex-Bordeaux red wine.
+Our carefully crafted Isle of Raasay Single Malt recipe matures peated and unpeated Isle of Raasay spirit separately in three distinct cask types – American Rye, fresh Chinkapin oak, and Bordeaux red wine.

-These six recipe casks, each with their own distinctive style and character, create real depth and complexity in the forthcoming Isle of Raasay Single Malt (released May 2021), which showcases our distillery’s signature lightly peated style with rich dark fruit flavours.
+These six recipe casks, each with their own distinctive style and character, create real depth and complexity in the Isle of Raasay Single Malt, which showcases our distillery’s signature lightly peated style with rich dark fruit flavours.

 Read on to find out more about the vision behind our unique six-cask maturation in this Q & A with Co-founder Alasdair Day.